wikibonsai/jekyll-garden/_entries/wikirefs.md

 _WikiEmbeds_ embed the content of the linked file into the current one in-place.
 Markdown files may be embedded as well as images, audio, or video files.

 All wikirefs are highlighted in a different color than external web links and may be [[hover-preview|previewed on hover]].
-They are also the building blocks for the [[net-web-graph]].
+They are also the building blocks for the [[web-graph]].

 [^names]: "wikiref" actually goes by many names: "[wikilink](https://en.wikipedia.org/wiki/Help:Link)", "[bidirectional link](https://maggieappleton.com/bidirectionals)", "[wikitext linking](https://tiddlywiki.com/#Linking%20in%20WikiText)","backlink", "[internal link](https://help.obsidian.md/How+to/Internal+link)", "humble double bracket internal link", to name only a few...